landlab/landlab/docs/dev_guide_install.rst

 ---------------------------------------------------------------

 Get the latest upstream/master and go to the `master` branch.
 Remember, *do not develop here*.
 Always develop in a feature branch.
-Merge the lastest upstream master with your master::
+Merge the latest upstream master with your master::

   > git fetch upstream
   > git checkout master
   > git merge upstream/master

-Go to the branch on which you are developing and merge the lastest upstream master with your branch::
+Go to the branch on which you are developing and merge the latest upstream master with your branch::

   > git checkout <branch_name>